dahman/CustomFunctionsPlugin/README.md

 </pre>

 6- the json file and plugin jars should be copied to TDM install under `\CA\CA Test Data Manager Portal\tomcat\customfunctions`

+7- After starting the portal, you should be able to use the new custom meta function by accessing the data painter

+8- Note that access to databases can be accomplished by wrapping the new custom meta function around seqlov like `@function1(@seqlov(0,@sqllist(Ptravel,SELECT airport_code FROM airports where cty_id = 750)@)@)@`